fengtt42/U2UData/README.md

 # install this project.
 It's OK if EasyInstallDeprecationWarning shows up.
 python setup.py develop
 ```
-在安装的过程中会报镜像错误，默认镜像和中科大的镜像都无法正常下载，可以安装清华镜像，并且增加pytorch镜像

-## Quick Start
-### Data sequence visualization
+### 3.3 Data sequence visualization
-To quickly visualize the LiDAR stream in the OPV2V dataset, first modify the `validate_dir`
+To quickly visualize the LiDAR stream in the U2UData dataset, first modify the `validate_dir`
-in your `opencood/hypes_yaml/visualization.yaml` to the opv2v data path on your local machine, e.g. `opv2v/validate`,
+in your `opencood/hypes_yaml/visualization.yaml` to the U2UData data path on your local machine, e.g. `opv2v/validate`,
 and the run the following commond:
 ```python
 cd ~/OpenCOOD